-To that end, Sharper discusses gaining an edge over the bookmaker, Positive Expected Value, the importance of margins and offers helpful handicapping suggestions – all topics discussed within Betting Resources.
+To that end, Sharper discusses gaining an edge over the bookmaker, expected value and the importance of margins as well as offering helpful handicapping suggestions – all topics discussed within Betting Resources.
 The book advises bettors to quantify all variables and that numbers are king in sports betting.
 It deals mainly in American odds but readers who prefer working with alternative odds formats can use Pinacle's odds converter.

 Of huge benefit to readers of Sharper – and no longer just for beginners – is the catalogue of common mistakes the book refers to throughout.
 Indeed, it’s suggested that any unquantified reasons or variables are simply an 'excuse' to bet, while bettors are encouraged to take responsibility and never blame a player or coach if they lose.